MinnowWare/CdePkg/README.md

 C Development Environment Package for EDK2
 ## Preface
-The programming language C is standartized by American National Standards Institute (ANSI) and International Organization for Standardization (ISO) first in 1989 and 1990.
+The programming language C is standardized by the American National Standards Institute (ANSI) and the International Organization for Standardization (ISO) first in 1989 and 1990.
-This is latest publicly available version of the [C99](http://www.open-std.org/JTC1/SC22/WG14/www/docs/n1256.pdf) standard.
+The latest publicly available version of the standard from 1999 is to be found here: [C99](http://www.open-std.org/JTC1/SC22/WG14/www/docs/n1256.pdf).
 The original [ANSI C](https://www.pdf-archive.com/2014/10/02/ansi-iso-9899-1990-1/ansi-iso-9899-1990-1.pdf), also known as C89 or
 C90 is not officially available anymore.

-Both, the *language* (operators, expressions, declarations, specifiers, e.g. `if`, `while`, `+`, `&&`, `unsigned`, `char`, `struct` ...) and the *library* (functions, parameters, structures, macros, e.g. `NDEBUG`, `raise()`, `scanf()`, `struct lconv`, `errno` ...) are specified in this document (chapter 6 and 7) and are obligatory for an implementation that claims to meet the standard.
+Both, the *language* (operators, expressions, declarations, specifiers, e.g. `if`, `while`, `+`, `&&`, `unsigned`, `char`, `struct` ...) and the *library* (functions, parameters, structures, macros, e.g. `NDEBUG`, `raise()`, `scanf()`, `struct lconv`, `errno` ...) are specified in this document (chapters 6 and 7) and are obligatory for an implementation that claims to meet the standard.

 In a particular C compiler / C library implementation both are completely coordinated to each other.

-The Microsoft C/C++ compiler and it's library LIBCMT.lib as an implementation of this standard.
+The Microsoft C/C++ compiler and its library LIBCMT.lib is an implementation of this standard;
-It is primarily designed to create C/C++ programs and drivers for the Windows Operating System.
-It is surely the most frequently used C compiler at all and continuesly enhanced, updated and maintained by Microsoft.
+it is primarily designed to create C/C++ programs and drivers for the Windows Operating System; it is surely the most frequently used C compiler of them all and continuously enhanced, updated and maintained by Microsoft.

-This compiler is not a stand alone executable that simply translate C/C++ sourcecode to object modules.
+This compiler is not a stand alone executable that simply translates C/C++ sourcecode to object modules.
 It is closely entwined with different build environments (WDK/DDK, SDK) consisting of libraries, headerfiles, the operating system interface and platforms (x86-64/32, ARM64/32) to meet required code safety, code optimization
-(size vs. speed in different shades ) and maintainability (e.g. for debug and trace purpose).
+(size vs. speed in different shades) and maintainability (e.g. for debug and trace purpose).

-The code generation and optimization aspects are not completely documented by Microsoft.
-But the Microsoft compiler tends to produce machine code, that relies on the presence of C library specified functions for storage space initialization, comparision and duplication (`memset()`,`strcpy()`, `strcmp()`).
+The code generation and optimization aspects are not completely documented by Microsoft but the Microsoft compiler tends to produce machine code, that relies on the presence of C library specified functions for storage space initialization, comparison and duplication (`memset()`,`strcpy()`, `strcmp()`).
 Additionally some still undocumented function calls are produced by  the x86-32 code generator, when dealing with 64 bit integer types (`long long`), that came into the C language standard in 1999.

 ## Introduction
 **CdePkg**, C Development Environment Package, introduces the use of *Hosted Environment*, as specified by ANSI C, for both UEFI POST and SHELL drivers.
 This is a reference implementation only, using the Microsoft C compiler, linker, library manager and IDE that comes with Visual Studio 2019 for x86 platforms.